serebrov/.emacs/README.md

 - "eat" produced some garbage output when entering and then deleting text
   - M-x eat-compile-terminfo helped

 - how do I pass Ctrl-R to the terminal?
-With ansi-term it seems to be insercepted by emacs
+With ansi-term it seems to be intercepted by emacs
  - use C-c C-k to switch to char mode (keys send directly) the C-c C-j switches back to line mode (Emacs intercepts keys) use C-q C-r to send the key to the terminal once